-- In 2017 Equifax failed to update vulnerability in a Java virtual machine for two months causing hackers to access over 145 million credit reports.
+In 2017 Equifax failed to update the vulnerability in a Java virtual machine for two months causing hackers to access over 145 million credit reports.

-This lack of due diligence resulted in the company’s stock to drop by 31%, erasing $5 billion in market cap, and costing the CEO his job.
+This lack of due diligence resulted in the company’s stock dropping by 31%, erasing $5 billion in market cap, and costing the CEO his job.

-If weeks, months, or years pass after disclosure of a vulnerability, and your enterprise has not applied a security patch, you open yourself to major risk as well as accusations of negligence.
+If weeks, months, or years pass after disclosure of a vulnerability and your enterprise has not applied a security patch, you open yourself to major risk and accusations of negligence.